The best places to see wild horses in the USA

 Most wild horses roam in the American West, but there are a few herds in other places too.
 Click to see some of the easiest places to find wild horses.

-Still, there’s no guarantee you will see horses at any of these locations on any given day or at any particular time of day.
-However, you are very likely to see wild horses if you give yourself some time and check at a couple different times of day.
-Although horses have routines and regular patterns of travel, those can change from one day to the next.
+There’s no guarantee you will see horses at any of these locations on any given day or at any particular time of day.
+However, you are very likely to see wild horses if you give yourself some time and check at different times of day.
+Horses have routines and regular patterns of travel, although those can change from one day to the next.
 Ask around to find out when and where horses were seen recently.
 If your time is limited, book a guide or tour.
-And always watch horses responsibly!
+And always watch horses responsibly by keeping your distance and never, ever interacting with them.

 A few herds on this list are almost entirely true mustangs descended from colonial-era Spanish stock.
-Others may be mostly a mix of ranch horses that have run free for many decades now.
+Others may be mostly various breeds of ranch horses that have run free for many decades now.
 Most are probably a genetic mash-up of mustangs and former ranch horses.

 While I have visited several of these sites, others remain on my own travel wish list.